 Classification and identification of soils, rocks, geological units, contaminant materials, building envelopment assessments, and engineering estimates are based on investigations performed in accordance with the standard of care set out below and require the exercise of judgment.
 As a result, even comprehensive sampling and testing programs implemented with the appropriate equipment by experienced personnel may fail to locate some conditions.
 All investigations or building envelope descriptions involve an inherent risk that some conditions will not be detected.
 All documents or records summarizing investigations are based on assumptions of what exists between the actual points sampled.
 Actual conditions may vary significantly between the points investigated.
 Some conditions are subject to change over time.
-The Report presents the conditions at the sampled points at the time of sampling.
-Where special concerns exist, or the Client has special considerations or requirements, these should be disclosed to EXP to allow for additional or special investigations to be undertaken not otherwise within the scope of investigation conducted for the purpose of the Report.
+The Report presents the conditions or requirements, these should be disclosed to EXP to allow for additional or special investigations to be undertaken not otherwise within the scope of investigation conducted for the purpose of the Report.